-You can't say you ate pastries in Paris and not go to Ladurée!
+You can't say you ate pastries in Paris without having gone to Ladurée!
 This is arguably the most ironic patisserie in all of the French capital.
-And with good reason too.
+And with good reason too!
 More than their famous pastel macarons, the pastries here are out of this world!
-It's no wonder the bakery itself has branched out into different parts of the world, but the original in Paris will always be the best.
+It's no wonder the bakery itself has branched out into different parts of the world!
+But the original in Paris will always be the best.
 As well as their St. Honoré cake.
 Before, they used to have that one iconic pretty pink raspberry variation, but now, they've ventured into different flavors.
 Each more delicious than the next!

 The Mandarin Oriental along 251 Rue Saint Honoré is famous for a lot of things.
 One huge crowd-pleaser among them is their famous Cake Shop, where pastry chef Adrien Bozzolo has introduced a new variation of the famous dessert.
 Still made up of the essential cream puffs, custard, puff pastry, and cream, he added a whole lot of caramel into the mix.
 So much so that the tasty sauce is arguably the star of the show.
 Elegantly drizzled unto the decadent cake, it makes quite the impression upon serving.
 Almost as if it'd be a waste to eat it.

 Over at Gosselin, though it's more famous for its chocolate selections, their classic take on the St. Honoré cake truly—excuse the pun here!—takes the cake.
 Two towers of caramelized creampuffs with delicate cream swirled about makes for quite a delicious sight.
 So much so that you'd want to bite it at one go and see what remains in your mouth.
 Though their rendition is a lot simpler than others, it does present just how quintessential the dessert is in French cuisine.
 Theirs is probably the best variation to start on if you're on a St. Honoré cake tour of Paris!